abe33/atom-pigments/README.md

 * Key: `pigments.extendAutocompleteToVariables`
 * Default: `false`

+### Extend Autocomplete To Color Value

+When enabled, the autocomplete provider will also provides color value.

+* Key: `pigments.extendAutocompleteToColorValue`
+* Default: `false`

 ### Traverse Into Symlink Directories

 Whether to traverse symlinked directories to find source files or not.